The-Orange-Dot/negineko-next-app/README.md

 ## June 10, 2022

--Couldn't get aws amplify's lambda functions to work properly for fetch data with prisma and nextauth.
+- Couldn't get aws amplify's lambda functions to work properly for fetch data with prisma and nextauth.
 Need to get that working

 Added feature